Jamie12341324/monster-records/README.md

 # Audience
 The main target audience for this website is 12 to 18 year old boys.
 People that have started watching media with higher age ratings and grown to like and tolerate monsters in films.
-These monsters have a element of horror , some scenes with death (monsters eating people) and actors acting about tramua.
+These monsters have an element of horror , some scenes with death (monsters eating people) and actors acting about trauma.
-The main target audience know this time of monster and wants to watch films about them.
-The audience is also a fan of youtube raps about monsters and other charecters.
+The main target audience know this type of monster and wants to watch films about them.
+The audience is also a fan of youtube raps about monsters and other characters.
 # Purpose
-The purpose is to talk about the monsters and give a brief explantion about a key part of a monsters story like the awakening, diamond muscles, golden bones and the molten core.
+The purpose is to talk about the monsters and give a brief explanation about a key part of a monsters story like the awakening, diamond muscles, golden bones and the molten core.
-Also to show muscial videos to get across who the monsters are and generate a connection.
+Also to show musical videos to get across who the monsters are and generate a connection.
 However these things all support the main purpose which is to sell monster cinema tickets and DVDs.
 The way the support works is to help make the audience feel the monsters are epic by showing some cool wallpapers, great music and new stories.
 The intention was to have a